DaveBackus/Data_Bootcamp_Book/installing-python.md

 To start Spyder from Launcher, click on the Launch button to the right of spyder-app.
 We find it a little slow, but it should start up eventually.
 You'll see that Spyder has a number of different windows.
 The most important are:

 * **Editor.**  This is on the left.
 We can write and edit programs here and save them to our hard drive.
 At the top, you'll see green triangles.
 The big one runs the whole program (whatever we have in the editor).
 The smaller ones run sections of code.
 More on this later on.
 * **IPython console.**  This is on the right at the bottom -- look for the tab with this label.
-Here we can write and test single lines of code and see how they work.
-Also some other things that we'll touch on later.
+This is where output shows up.
+We can also write and test single lines of code, get help, so do some other things that we'll touch on later.
 * **Object inspector.**  This is on the right at the top.
 We can get Python documentation here, which is really useful.

 You can move these windows around by dragging and dropping.
-If you mess up -- it happens to the best of us -- look for View at the top and click on "Reset window layout."
+If you mess up -- it happens to the best of us -- look for "View" at the top and click on "Reset window layout."

 **IPython.**  IPython ("interactive Python") is another graphical environment, one that allows you to combine code, output, words, and graphics.
 Lots of people use IPython notebooks to write Python programs and, especially, to present their work.
-By including text and output along with the code, we can make a notebook double as a project report.
+By including text and output along with the code, a notebook can double as a project report.
 We'll use IPython notebooks in class in a few weeks.
 In the meantime, here are [two](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/IPython/bootcamp_test.ipynb) [examples](http://nbviewer.ipython.org/github/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb) and a [more extensive collection](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).

-To create or run an IPython notebook from Launcher, click on the Launch button to the right of ipython-notebook.
+To create or run an IPython notebook from Launcher, click on the Launch button to the right of the ipython-notebook icon.
 It will open a tab in your default browser.
 (If you're not sure what that is, you'll soon find out.)
 In the browser tab, you'll see at the top the word "Jupyter," which is the name of this environment.
 (It used to say IPython, but now the same environment handles code in Julia, R, and other languages, which called for a [name change](http://ipython.org/#jupyter-and-the-future-of-ipython).)
 Just below Jupyter you'll see the words "File, "Edit," "View," etc.  Below that you'll see the directory (folder) structure of your computer.

 **Pro tip.**  Create a directory (folder) on your computer with the name "Data_Bootcamp" and store your programs there.
 It will make it easier to find them later.
 By way of example, we have set up a Code directory in our [GitHub repository](https://github.com/DaveBackus/Data_Bootcamp) with separate Python and IPython subdirectories.
 This is **mtyn** (more than you need), but since we'll be using the repository repeatedly it's worth taking a quick look now.